hafeezatb/hafeezatb/README.md

 - 👋 Hi, I’m @hafeezatb
-- 👀 I’m interested in creative production
+- 👀 I’m interested in creative production and data visualization
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning html, css, and JavaScript
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me hafeezatb at gmail dot com
+- 📫 You can reach me @ hafeezatb at gmail dot com

 <!---
 hafeezatb/hafeezatb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.